 Getting a jet ski with too much power is not the only mistake new riders make.
 It can be scary when it’s your first time on a jet ski, but you can do it if you have all the right stuff.

-Did you know the most common thing people do that can put their jet ski out of work is sucking up their own tow rope?
+Did you know the most common thing people do that can put their jet ski out of work is sucking up their own tow-rope?
 It’s always the new riders, and it usually happens within the first 10 hours of the machine.
-But you can lower this chance by using a shock tube like this one here.
+But you can lower this chance by using a shock tube like this one here*.

-Another one that can help you greatly is to put a whistle like this one here on each life jacket.
+Another one that can help you greatly is to put a whistle like this one here* on each life jacket.
 Most states require all watercraft to have a whistle that is easy to reach.
-You don’t want to get a ticket for something so simple so what I recommend to do is get a whistle for each life jacket you own.
+You don’t want to get a ticket for something so simple, so what I recommend doing is getting a whistle for each life jacket you own.
 The water police are very picky about stuff like this and having one on every life jacket covers you, and if you have kids, this goes double for you as kids are good at losing things like it’s their job.
-Another idea is to get a safety kit like this one here which has the whistle in it along with other needed items.
+Another idea is to get a safety kit like this one here* which has the whistle in it along with other needed items.

-There is a lot of items you’ll need, and when you’re buying your jet ski, you’ll be so in the mood of the new toy that you forget many of the things you must have.
+There are a lot of items you’ll need, and when you’re buying your jet ski, you’ll be so in the mood of the new toy that you forget many of the things you must have.
 The good news is that I have a guide of things you should have here.
-I recommend you check that out to makes sure you have everything you’ll need to have you ready to ride for the summer!
+I recommend you check that out to make sure you have everything you’ll need to have you ready to ride for the summer!